douglasichen/rubiks-cube-solver-rl/README.md

 # Rubik's Cube Solver using Deep Q-Network (DQN)

 A reinforcement learning project that trains a Deep Q-Network to solve a 2x2x2 Rubik's cube using PyTorch.
+The agent learns through curriculum learning, starting with simple scrambles and progressively tackling more complex cube configurations.

 ## Overview